Cfp

 Saverio Mascolo, Politecnico di Bari, Italy

-Paulo Mendes, INESC, Portugal
+Paulo Mendes, INESC Porto, Portugal

 Enzo Mingozzi, University of Pisa, Italy

-Dmitri Moltchanov, Tampere Univ. of Tech., Finland
+Dmitri Moltchanov, Tampere University of Technology, Finland

 Edmundo Monteiro, University of Coimbra, Portugal